-The overall number of environmental events (those reportable to the Environment Agency and those that fall outside this category) has reduced from 97 in the 2012/13 regulatory year (in Northeast & Yorkshire combined) to 45 in the 2021/22 regulatory year.
-Changing weather patterns and third party interference (such as metal theft) play a large role in this trend.
-Fluid loss is on a continuing downward trend and gas loss has started to increase.
-We are developing a management strategy to stem the gas loss and bring it back in line with target.
+The overall number of environmental events (those reportable to the Environment Agency and those that fall outside this category) has reduced from 97 in the 2012/13 regulatory year (Northeast & Yorkshire combined) to 45 in the 2021/22 regulatory year to 30 this year.
+Changing weather patterns and third party interference (such as reductions in vandalism and theft) play a large role in this trend.
+Fluid loss is on a continuing downward trend and gas loss is has started to increase.
+We have developed a management strategy that has been implemented to stem and ultimately reduce gas loss and bring it back in line with target.